phonicmouse/SharpPaste/README.md

 ### Linux
 **Dependencies:**
 - Mono Runtime (see [Supported Mono Versions](#supported-mono-versions) for a full list of supported versions)
+- Nuget (to automatically download all required C# dependencies)
 - XSP4 (see [hosting asp.net with xsp](http://www.mono-project.com/docs/web/aspnet/#aspnet-hosting-with-xsp) for more details)